 A range of industries have adopted machine learning to process large amounts of data quickly and accurately.
 Some common applications include:

-• Image Recognition – ML algorithms are used to identify objects, faces, landmarks, etc., in images or video recordings.
+Image Recognition – Machine learning algorithms identify objects, faces, and landmarks in images and video recordings.

-• Natural Language Processing – ML algorithms are used to process and analyze large amounts of text.
-They are able to identify the sentiment in a sentence, detect plagiarism, and suggest accurate spellings or corrections.
+Natural Language Processing (NLP) – Machine learning algorithms process and analyze large volumes of text.
+They detect sentiment, identify plagiarism, and suggest accurate spellings or corrections.

-• Predictive Modeling – ML algorithms are used to predict outcomes based on historical data.
-They can be trained to recognize patterns and make accurate predictions about future events.
+Predictive Modeling – Machine learning algorithms analyze historical data to predict outcomes.
+They recognize patterns and generate accurate forecasts for future events.

-• Recommendation Systems – ML algorithms are used to recommend products, services, or content to users based on their past interactions.
+Recommendation Systems – Machine learning algorithms recommend products, services, or content based on users’ past interactions and preferences.

 What Is Deep Learning?